Garricku/clash_of_conquerors/README.md

 </p>
 <h2>Installation Instructions:</h2>
 <p>
 The game Clash Of Conquerors can be downloaded from the Landing Page of the game by clicking on the download button.
-After the game has been downloaded you can play it immediately without any other configurations required (most computers specifications should be ample to play this game) simply navigate to the file Clash Of Conquerors in the file downloaded and enjoy!
+After the game has been downloaded you can play it immediately without any other configurations required (most computers specifications should be ample to play this game) simply navigate to the file Clash Of Conquerors in the file downloaded and enjoy!<br>Visit The Landing Page: https://wallace-21.github.io/index.html
 </p>

 <h2>Usage Overview:</h2>